Skip to content

 The callable receives the full graph state and returns either a dict (interrupt payload shown to the human) or None (no interrupt, continue).
 A checkpointer is required — compile() enforces this when an Operator is present.

-from neograph import register_condition
+from neograph import compile

 def needs_review(state):